Exposing Cross-Platform Coordinated Inauthentic Activity in the Run-Up to the 2024 U.S. Election: Results

 \textbf{Facebook:} On Facebook, no well-known media outlets dominate the shared content.
 However, the most shared domain is a partisan news outlet, as suggested by the semantics of its title: \href{www.gorightnews.com}{gorightnews.com}.
-Additionally, there is a direct connection to a public activist known for political campaigns\footnote{\url{https://en.wikipedia.org/wiki/Peter_Boykin}} and their website: \href{www.peterboykin.com}{peterboykin.com}.
-These campaigns and related Facebook accounts primarily focus on the ``Gays for Trump" movement, an American LGBTQ organization that advocates for former U.S. President Donald Trump and his administration~\footnote{\url{https://en.wikipedia.org/wiki/Gays_for_Trump}}.
-The top-engagement messages (see Table~\ref{tab:5-messages-facebook}) and bios (see Table~\ref{tab:facebook-bios}) indicate strong support for right-leaning ideologies.
+Additionally, there is a direct connection to a public activist known for political campaigns\footnote{\url{en.wikipedia.org/wiki/Peter_Boykin}} and their website: \href{www.peterboykin.com}{peterboykin.com}.
+These campaigns and related Facebook accounts primarily focus on the ``Gays for Trump'' movement, an American LGBTQ organization that advocates for U.S. President Donald Trump\footnote{\url{en.wikipedia.org/wiki/Gays_for_Trump}}.
+The top-engagement messages (see Table~\ref{tab:5-messages-facebook} in the Appendix) and bios (see Table~\ref{tab:facebook-bios} in the Appendix) indicate strong support for right-leaning ideologies.